 WinSCP allows you to edit/open remote file using editor or associated application on local machine.
 To do so it needs to download the remote file to temporary directory first.
 Then it opens the file in your preferred editor or associated application.
 Once you change the file, WinSCP uploads it back.
 With Commander interface you can even edit/open local files, but most of this chapter covers editing remote files only.

-You can create new empty file using command File(s) > New > File.
+You can create new empty file using command Files > New > File.
 The command asks for name of the new file and then opens your default editor.
 Note that you can use the command also to open an existing file by typing in its path to avoid need to navigate first to its location.
-You can open multiple files this way by separating their paths with semicolon (
+You can also open an existing file this way, or even multiple files by separating their paths with semicolon (

 Editing and opening of files can be restricted by system administrator.

 Especially when the files are opened in an external editor, user can easily change two files at once.
 For this reason WinSCP must upload the files back using background transfer/queue to allow several uploads at once.

 - Editing from Command-line